Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/introduction.rst

 like blurring, pixelation, wave distortion, among others.

-The effects are extremely dependent on the zoom and orientation of the viewport or camera. so keep in mind that they may vary with viewport or camera changes.
+The effects are extremely dependent on the zoom and orientation of the viewport or camera.
+So keep in mind that they may vary with viewport or camera changes.

 .. note::